Human-Connection/Human-Connection-Clock-Frontend/README.md

 After setting valid options for the Clock of Change API server, we can list and manage all the Clock of Change entries in the Wordpress admin backend under `CoC Entries`.

-Here you will find a list of all the entries, that are stored in the Clock of Change API server.
+Here we will find a list of all the entries that are stored in the Clock of Change API server.

 It is also possible to activate and/or disable an entry.
 When hovering over the status of an entry the links to activate or disable the entry show up.